 Nelson, a former heart surgeon, has shown few public signs of slowing down, though he has made some concessions to his advancing age.
 For starters, he travels far less internationally.
 Nearly a year ago, he started sitting on a chair to deliver his highly anticipated and highly viewed twice-yearly General Conference addresses — an allowance, he noted, for those who “age on stage.”
 And, in May, he confirmed the “rumor” that he sometimes uses a walker or a wheelchair when he encounters a “small challenge” with his balance.

 “Gratefully, my heart is good,” the former renowned cardiac surgeon said at the time, “my spirit is strong as are my legs, and my brain still works.”

 During his five-plus-year tenure as the church’s 17th prophet-president, Nelson has launched a number of reforms, severed ties with the Boy Scouts of America, led members through a worldwide pandemic and visited every continent, save for Antarctica.

 Here are other significant changes or developments under his leadership:

 • In spring 2018, his first General Conference as president, he appointed the first Asian American and Latin American apostles, Gerrit W. Gong and Ulisses Soares, and announced temples to be built in Russia and India.

 • The next month, Nelson met with NAACP leaders and created an ongoing partnership with the nation’s oldest civil rights organization.

-• In December 2018, the church announced that female missionaries now could wear dress slacks when proselytizing.
+• Several months later, in December, the church announced that female missionaries could wear dress slacks when proselytizing.

 • Nelson met with Pope Francis at the Vatican in March 2019, the first-ever audience between a Catholic pontiff and a Latter-day Saint prophet.